-If missions aren’t your thing, don’t worry: Loreto has a square full of atmospheric al-fresco restaurants, a lovely Malecon and, being the home to the Loreto Bay National Marine Park, is the perfect place to see dolphins, sea lions, manta rays and the biggest mammal on our planet, the blue whale.
+Loreto has a square full of atmospheric al-fresco restaurants, a lovely Malecon, and, being the home to the Loreto Bay National Marine Park, is the perfect place to see dolphins, sea lions, manta rays, and the biggest mammal on our planet, the blue whale.

 Day 12-15: Kayak around Isla Espiritu Santo Island

 Next up is one of Baja California’s highlights: Isla Espiritu Santo.
-As it’s only about an hour boat ride from La Paz, there are plenty of day trips which normally include swimming with sea lions, snorkelling, and visiting one of the many beautiful beaches on the island.
+As it’s only about an hour’s boat ride from La Paz, there are plenty of day trips which normally include swimming with sea lions, snorkeling, and visiting one of the many beautiful beaches on the island.

 Day 15-17: Relax at a boutique hotel in arty Todos Santos